xrysamuel/CS2303-FileSystem/doc/Report.md

 utils/client.c(52): Broken pipe
 ```

-Another consideration for improving program robustness is the frequent occurrence of buffer overflow in C programming, which refers to accessing a buffer beyond its capacity limits.
-Therefore, when designing internal interfaces of the project, it is essential to pass both the buffer pointer and parameters indicating the buffer size and capacity.
-Furthermore, we always use the safer versions of C library functions, such as `strncmp`, `snprintf`, and others, whenever possible.
-In cases where a safe version is not available, we implement our own solutions, such as `sscanf`.
+To further enhance robustness, we address buffer overflows, a common C programming vulnerability.
+Internal interfaces consistently pass both the buffer pointer and its size/capacity parameters.
+We prioritize safer C library functions like `strncmp` and `snprintf`.
+When a safe version isn't available, we implement custom secure solutions (e.g., for `sscanf`).

 ## Appendix

-### A.1 Internal Interfaces

-Interfaces concerning socket communication are listed as follow:
 ```c
 // socket
 int create_socket();